 This is a broken plastic lug on the underside of the cover that holds the switch to the cover.
 Without the lug, the switch falls into the door panel.

-The first step in plastic welding is to determine what type of plastic the part is made from: PE, PP, ABS, PVC, HDPE, Nylon, etc..
+Different plastics can’t be welded together.
+Here are a few types of plastics: PE, PP, ABS, PVC, HDPE, and Nylon.
+That’s far from an all inclusive list though.
 The easiest way is to find a mark or recycling symbol on the part.
 If there is no mark, attempt to weld each type of rod to the part until one sticks and won’t pull off.
 This part is ABS.

 Next I grind down the remaining part of the lug with a wide flute carbide die grinder bit, leaving a flat surface.
-Once the surface is prepped I add plastic filler in small coils, cooling the plastic with water after each coil.
+Once I prep the surface, I add plastic filler in small coils, cooling the plastic with water after each coil.
 This solidifies the plastic already deposited, making it easier to build on.

 Now the rough shape of the lug has been built.